 New York State Barge Canal Grain Elevator, built 1922

-also known as the PORT AUTHORITY GRAIN TERMINAL, the GOWANUS BAY TERMINAL or the RED HOOK GRAIN TERMINAL
+also known as the PORT AUTHORITY GRAIN TERMINAL, the GOWANUS BAY TERMINAL, the RED HOOK GRAIN TERMINAL, or "the grey house" in local slang.

 The Red Hook Grain Terminal, is a large cement structure, erected by New York State in 1922.